dltxio/idem-mobile/README.md

 8. Wait for build to finish
 9. When build is finished download to iOS device
 10. Follow install instructions on device

+## Build app

+1. Open idemId app on phone

+- Close idemId app on phone
+- Connect expo to device by either scanning the qr code or using the expo console
+- If the app isn't loading try closing the app on your phone and relaunching with expo repeatedly

+## If a new package is added to the project a new build will need to be made and everyone will need to download the newest internal distribution build

 ## Glossary of Terms